-RISK: The value of your investments can go down as well as up.
-You may not get back all the funds that you invest.
+The value of your investments, and the income derived from them, may go down as well as up.
+You may not get back all the money that you invest.

 Our full range of investments